 Tupac Inca Yupanqui, son of Pachacutec, used it as his country resort.
 Under this leadership, Chinchero saw a rapid development.
 He ordered to built agricultural terraces and aqueducts most of which are in use even today.
 They produced potatoes, fava beans and Quinoa widely here.

 The Church that stands overlooking the valley was built by the Spanish conquistadors.
 They destroyed the royal palace of Tupac Inca Yupanqui and built the church on its remains.

 Here you will have a guided tour of the archaeological complex and the Church.

-After the tour, we will drive back to Cusco.
+After the full day Sacred Valley tour, we will return to Cusco.

 We had a very special experience with Encuentros and Jose as our guide.
 We were never rushed and exery thing about the tour was explained extremely well.
 The transport from our hotel in Cusco to the sites and back was very comfortable and the pickup was punctual too.
 This is a very good trip where we were familiarised to different parts of the valley and their prominence during the Inca rule.
 Totally worth it.